 Long music studies are useful for a deep understanding classical music (symphonies, operas …) or for music research.
 But to compose like Paul McCartney, it requires a lot of creativity and a little knowledge.
 This blog aims to bring you this “little knowledge”.

-How to create a melody?
+How to write a melody?

 Example: Using the notes from the C major scale (C D E F G A B C):